-After you arrive, leave your luggage at your accommodation and drop by the Lake Toya museum also educates about the local flora and fauna.
+After you arrive, leave your luggage at your accommodation and drop by the Lake Toya powerful eruption that took place in 2000.
+The museum also educates about the local flora and fauna.
 As fascinating as the museum is, try not to spend too long there as you have some hikes to look forward to today, too!
-(We recommend leaving the museum no later than 2pm.)
+(We recommend leaving the museum no later than 2 pm.)